brain-tools/rfmri-feature-extraction/readme.md

 Readme Outline
 =============================
 This repository has tools for batch extraction of features from UKBioBank MRIs in the Ritter lab server, as well as command line tools for extracting features from individual brains.
+Developed and documented by Jeremiah Flannery.
 You can jump to the following sections of this readme:

 - [Readme Outline](#readme-outline)